rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 Sometimes, bad things happen in your code, and there’s nothing you can do about it.
 In these cases, Rust has the `panic!` macro.
 When the `panic!` macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-The most common situation this occurs in is when a bug of some kind has been detected, and it’s not clear to the programmer how to handle the error.
+This most commonly occurs when a bug of some kind has been detected and it’s not clear to the programmer how to handle the error.

-> ### Unwinding the Stack or Aborting in Response to a `panic!`
+> ### Unwinding the Stack or Aborting in Response to a Panic
 >
-> By default, when a `panic!` occurs, the program starts *unwinding*, which
+> By default, when a panic occurs, the program starts *unwinding*, which
 > means Rust walks back up the stack and cleans up the data from each function
 > it encounters.
 But this walking back and cleanup is a lot of work.
 The
 > alternative is to immediately *abort*, which ends the program without
 > cleaning up.
 Memory that the program was using will then need to be cleaned
 > up by the operating system.
 If in your project you need to make the resulting
-> binary as small as possible, you can switch from unwinding to aborting on
+> binary as small as possible, you can switch from unwinding to aborting upon a
 > panic by adding `panic = 'abort'` to the appropriate `[profile]` sections in
 > your *Cargo.toml* file.
 For example, if you want to abort on panic in release
 > mode, add this: